-Wake up early to start your day peacefully with no need to rush and with enough time to enjoy a cup of tea, coffee, or a different healthy drink of choice.
+Wake up early to start your day peacefully with no need to rush and with enough time to enjoy a cup of tea, coffee, or a different health drink of choice.
 Make sure you start on a positive note.
 The way you start your day is the way your entire day will unfold.
 If you aren’t an early riser, wake up with enough time to start your day slowly: a margin of 15 to 30 minutes is sufficient to avoid stress and rush.

 Self-reflect on a daily basis.
 You can write in a journal or spend a few minutes thinking about your life, your goals, actions that you’re taking or not taking, and how it all affects your future.
 If you rarely spend time thinking about how you want to steer your life, somebody else will steer it for you—and losing control over your life isn’t a particularly good strategy to attain more happiness in life.